 Nordic walking: The right technique

 To obtain the desired results from Nordic walking and prevent health-related problems, using the right technique is crucial.
 Our brief guide to Nordic walking will help you to learn the ins and outs of the technique.
+How to walk more effectively:

 - Keep your shoulders relaxed and down.